MiradoConsulting/iot-workshop/doc/impl-guide.md

   - Can you publish an mqtt message with the RFID serial number as a kind of auth request?
   - Can you subscribe to an auth response topic, and trigger the "unlock" behaviour in response to that message?

-### 4. Charge Point Wiring ###
+### 4. Charge Point Implementation ###

 Here I lay out the behaviour of the physical charge point device.
 I leave the wiring and implementation up to you.
-In this first step, don't worry about communicating with the backend - just use some kind of mock to get the hardware to respond correctly to e.g. start/stop charging, etc. Some of these will probably require you to look up details of how to use the devices correctly online.
+You can take the steps in more or less any order.
+For each of the steps, I suggest implementing the hardware, and then the integration with the backend, before moving onto the next steps.

 #### Behaviour ####